exa303/lfcs/scripts_for_system_maintenance/README.md

 # Scripting to automate system maintenance tasks
 ### Collection of various scripts for automating system administration.
-Use wisely, with great power comes great responsibility.
+Use wisely, "With great power comes great responsibility".